georgiee/coding-for-kids/slides.md

 # 3. where to teach

 ---
-^ I will present you now a list of the tools I love to use when teaching
+^ I will present you now a list of my favourite tools I love to use when teaching

-^ There are three different categories

-^ Tinkering is about building stuff

-^ Robots is all about programable robots for kids

-^ And in coding I will show you how kids can finally dive into programming.
+^ Tinkering, Robots and actual Coding

 # _**My favourite toolset**_

 # [fit] Tinkering, Robots, Coding